 J.Z.
 Sherfick erected the first building, which was later used as a hotel.

 In May 1879, Isaac McCune laid out the town, and the railroad civil engineer made the survey and plat.
 The original site comprised 60 acres.
 Later, R.N.
-Canada added ten acres to the north, C. Crank added ten acres to the west, and Isaac McCune added ten acres to the south, making the total area of the town site 90 acres.
+Canada added 10 acres to the north, C. Crank added 10 acres to the west, and Isaac McCune added 10 acres to the south, bringing the total area of the town site to 90 acres.

 Isaac McCune built the first store, which J.D.
 Rodgers opened with a stock of general merchandise.
-This was the second building in the town and was erected in August 1879.
+This was the second building in the town, erected in August 1879.
 The next was a storehouse built by Thomas Stutterd, in which he kept drugs and dry goods.
-In about two months, Dr. E.P.
+About two months later, Dr. E.P.
 Davis purchased it.

 Daniel Hollinger taught the first school after the town was laid out.
 The schoolhouse was a small frame building.

-The Presbyterian Church was organized in 1879 with seven members by Reverend Mr. Hill of Kansas City.
+The Presbyterian Church was organized in 1879 by Reverend Mr. Hill of Kansas City with seven members.
 The organization took place in the schoolhouse, where services were held until the churchhouse was built in 1880 and dedicated in 1881.
 Reverend Mr. Thayer was the first regular pastor.

 In the spring of 1880, W.W.
 Gibson erected a building and opened a general store, and later in the fall, F.M.
 McCaslin built a house and added a stock of miscellaneous merchandise.
 This house was later occupied by Wilson & Son.